TartarusKelvin/STAHP/README.md

 # Operators

-- "." print the top of the stack
+- . print the top of the stack
-- ";" print the entire stack
+- ; print the entire stack
-- "\\\\" exit
+- \\\\ exit
-- "+" add the top two numbers of the stack
+- + add the top two numbers of the stack
-- "*" multiply the top two numbers of the stack
+- * multiply the top two numbers of the stack
-- "_" remove the top element from the stack
+- _ remove the top element from the stack
-- ">" box
+- > box
-- "<" unbox
+- < unbox
-- "¬" replay the stack removing one layer of deffered. (i.e ¬ `+ 1 2 will result in 3)
+- ¬ replay the stack removing one layer of deffered. (i.e ¬ `+ 1 2 will result in 3)
-- "'" unbox the top element in the stack infront of each element and apply ¬
+- ' unbox the top element in the stack infront of each element and apply ¬
-- "/" same as above except does not unbox for the last element
+- / same as above except does not unbox for the last element
+- , pack the current stack into one list
+- . unpack the top list into a series of elements
+- ^ delimit the stack by the top element putting each group in a list
+- 1: read in the top element as a file
+- ! creates a list contianing 0 up to the top element of the stack
+- | puts the maximum of the top two elements on the stack
+- & puts the minimum of the top two elements on the stack

 # Example Programs

 ## Calculating 5 Factorial
 To calculate factorial we can simply use / `* 1 2 3 4 5

+## AOC Day 1 2022
+We can solve the fist problem in the advent of code in stahp as a one liner:

+/ `| ' s 1: d1 > s `/ ``+ `.

 ## Defining Custom functions
 You can add your function to the stack using defered then box into a function name.
 If you then want to call the function then unbox the function and call ¬